You see a cyber line on the businessowners policy and feel like the box is checked.

 Simple decision rule

-If the office holds meaningful patient data, depends heavily on cloud systems to stay productive, or would struggle to absorb a $25,000 to $50,000 response bill, treat standalone cyber as the default answer and make the endorsement prove otherwise.
+If the office holds meaningful patient data, depends heavily on cloud systems, or would struggle with a $25,000 to $50,000 response bill, treat standalone cyber as the default answer and make the endorsement prove otherwise.
+If the office is very small and you are deliberately buying a floor, an endorsement can be enough for now.
+Just be honest about what it is doing.

 Next step